Latest number of positive Covid-19 tests on the Isle of Wight | Isle of Wight News from OnTheWight

-Since Thursday 26th November the number of positive Coronavirus (Covid-19) tests on the Isle of Wight has increased by eight.
+Since Friday 27th November the number of positive Coronavirus (Covid-19) tests on the Isle of Wight has increased by nine

 Live map